ProBeat: Netflix’s abysmal Q2 2019 was no blip

 Netflix in fact added 2.83 million subscribers internationally.
 The 2.7 million figure comes from the fact Netflix also lost 130,000 subscribers in the U.S. The last time Netflix lost U.S. subscribers was almost eight years ago, in Q3 2011, when it separated its DVD-by-mail and streaming services.
 Remember: You have to go back 31 quarters to see another U.S. decrease.

 Netflix’s stock was pummeled in after-hours trading on Wednesday.
 The stock of course dropped like a rock on Thursday.
 It’s Friday and I’m here to tell you that this was no ordinary drop.
-Remember: This was a correction, like due to multiple factors.
+Remember: This was a correction, likely due to multiple factors.

 Disney is coming